dell/csm-docs/content/v1/csidriver/features/powermax.md

 > *NOTE:* The default value for controllerCount is 2.
 We recommend not changing this unless it is really necessary.
 > Also, if the controller count is greater than the number of available nodes (where the Pods can be scheduled), some controller Pods will remain in the Pending state

-If you are using the Dell CSM Operator, the value to adjust is:
+If you are using the Container Storage Module Operator, the value to adjust is:
 ```yaml
 replicas: 2
 ```

-For more details about configuring Controller HA using the Dell CSM Operator, see the [Dell CSM Operator documentation](../../../deployment/csmoperator/#custom-resource-specification).
+For more details about configuring Controller HA using the Container Storage Module Operator, see the [Container Storage Module Operator documentation](../../../deployment/csmoperator/#custom-resource-specification).

 ## NodeSelectors and Tolerations